 Choosing a preceptor

-1. Have worked at least one year in the chosen practice area
+Have worked at least one year in the area of practice the applicant will be completing their SPE.

-2. Be competent, willing, and available for every shift worked by the applicant completing the SPE (or an alternate in extenuating circumstances)
+Be competent, willing, and available for every shift worked by the applicant completing the SPE (or an alternate, approved by BCCNM, in extenuating circumstances)

 It is the responsibility of the preceptor to determine if the applicant meets BCCNM's Standards of Practice by the end of the SPE.
 The preceptor acts as a resource, role model, mentor, coach, supervisor, and evaluator.
-It’s important that the preceptor is supportive and encouraging and is able to provide feedback in a tactful and straight forward manner.
+It’s important that the preceptor is supportive and encouraging and can provide feedback in a tactful and straight forward manner.

 Participating in an SPE can potentially increase the workload and stress of a preceptor, especially in the initial stages of the experience.
 It may be necessary to lighten the workload of the preceptor in the first few weeks.